Capacitive Coupling Causes, Effects, Uses, Examples

 Examples and Uses of Capacitive Coupling

-1. The most common example, In overhead transmission lines, the capacitive or electrostatic coupling may happen between to live conductors or live and earth.
+1. The most common example is in overhead transmission lines, the capacitive or electrostatic coupling may happen between two live conductors or live and earth.

-2. Another important example is, In PCB(Printed Circuit Boards), capacitive coupling happens due to the Parasitic Capacitive effect if two different conductive tracks are very closer to each other.
+2. Another important example is, In PCB(Printed Circuit Boards), where capacitive coupling happens due to the Parasitic Capacitive effect if two different conductive tracks are very close to each other.

 3. In analog electronic circuits such as amplifier circuits, filter circuits, and power supply circuits, capacitive coupling is used to block unwanted signals and to pass the desired signal of a certain frequency.